Romain Haguenauer: Post-competitive career

 Haguenauer worked as a part-time skating coach before becoming a certified coach in 1999.
 He has also served as a technical executive for the Pôle de Lyon.
 He has co-authored a children's book about skating, Le p'tit ABC du patinage, with Alexandre Navarro.

 Haguenauer was formerly based in Lyon, France, working as a coach and choreographer in collaboration with Zazoui.
-In July 2014, he moved to Montreal, Quebec, Canada and began coaching alongside Marie-France Dubreuil and Patrice Lauzon, at the Gadbois Centre.
+In July 2014, he moved to Montreal, Quebec, Canada and began coaching alongside Marie-France Dubreuil and Patrice Lauzon, at Ice Academy of Montreal.